Ethics (Edexcel A Level Business): Revision Note

 • Higher output requires more rapid usage of natural resources and generates more environmental damage

-• MNCs often operate in countries which have different employment regulations and working conditions
+• Multinational corporations (MNCs) often operate in countries that have different employment regulations and working conditions

-• MNCs need to decide if they will comply with the regulations of their base location or the country abroad
+• MNCs need to decide if they will comply with the regulations of their base location or the other country

 • MNCs may demonstrate unethical behaviour by exploiting workers in LEDCs by paying them lower wages